Typee-Language/Typee-WebSite/docs/md_to_html_doc.md

 this next string are: ``" \ ` * _ { } [ ] ( ) # + - . ! "``.

+#### GFM Extensions

+GitHub Flavored Markdown extends the standard Markdown with new tags or with extended MD tags.

+`MDBlockQuoteML` describes Multi-Lines Blockquotes.
+The starting point of this tag indicates the line where it appears in the GFM text.
+The ending point indicates the line where the same tag appears a second time.
+The in-between text is the blockquoted text.
+This class inherits from `MDMark`.

+`MDInlineAddition` describes text to be displayed with "addition" characteristics (i.e. mainly displayed with green background).
+The starting point indicates the position of the first character of GFM entering tag within the GFM text.
+The ending point indicates the position of the first character of the paired GFM tag.
+The in-between text in the GFM text is the text to be colored in the tareget HTML text.
+This class inherits from `MDMark`.

+`MDInlineDeletion` describes text to be displayed with "deletion" characteristics (i.e. mainly displayed with pink background).
+The starting point indicates the position of the first character of GFM entering tag within the GFM text.
+The ending point indicates the position of the first character of the paired GFM tag.
+The in-between text in the GFM text is the text to be colored in the target HTML text.
+This class inherits from `MDMark`.

+`MDTable` stores the starting point of a table and the ending point of it.
+Those points correspond to the first char describing the table and to the last character of its description.
+Those characters may be _pipes (\|) as well as any other character corresponding to the text to be HTML-ed.
+This class inherits from `MDMark`.

+`MDTableRow` describes a row of a table.
+The start and end points correspond to the row starting point and the row ending point in the GFM text.
+They are not used because the main info that `MDTableRow` contains is the list of texts to be inserted in the cells of this row.
+Argument `colns_txt` passed at construction time is the text to be split into indivdual cells.
+It is split internally and attribute `txt` finally contains the content of every cells.
+This class inherits from `MDMark`.

+`MDTableHeader` indicates the starting point and the ending point of the row that describes the headers of the columns of the table.
+After construction time, attribute `txt` contains the header text of every column of the table.
+This class inherits from `MDTableRow`.

+`MDTableAlign` describes the alignment of text in the cells of every columns.
+If this information is available in the GFM description of the table, it has to be evaluated by an external parser that can initialize the corresponding alignment for each row by calling method `set_align()` with alignment tag, described with constants `MDTableAlign.LEFT`, `MDTableAlign.CENTER` and `MDTableAlign.RIGHT`.
+The index of the column may be specified when setting the alignment of a column.
+If it is not specified, the alignment value is just appended to the list of alignments.
+Once alignments set, they can be accessed via attribute `aligns` (which is a list).
+This class inherits from `MDMark`.

+`MDFootnote` stores the starting and the ending points of a footnote tag.
+It associated a text with this footnote, for it to be displayed at end of page.
+The text in-between contains the footnote number.
+This class inherits from `MDMarkText`.

+`MDFootnoteRef`  stores the starting and the ending points of a footnote reference tag.
+It associated the reference text with this footnote.
+This reference text will be later used to link with the footnote text in the HTML text.
+This class inherits from `MDMarkText`.

 ### 2.2 `md_marks_list.py`

 This module defines the class of the lists of MD marks and the few operations associated with them.

+Class `MDMarksList` describes such lists.
+It inherits from _Python_ built-in type `list`.
+MD marks can then easily be appended to its instances along the parsing of some MD text.
+It is also easy to get access to its content either by indexing it, which is not the recommended way, or by iterating on it with a `for` loop, which the recommended way.

+While this module contains very little code, we have decided to create it nevertheless, in case we woulf late rmodify this code and augment it to get more functionnalities.

 ## 3. _MD_ and _GFM_ Translators Modules